Indian Mint Sauce

 This mint sauce is a delicious dipping sauce for just about anything.
 You can also use it as a marinade for grilled chicken, mix it in with rice, or drizzle it over your favorite kabobs.
 The combination of cilantro, mint, and green chilis will add brightness to any meal.

-Serve warm naan with this dipping sauce as a great accompaniment to chicken simmered in this butter chicken sauce.
+Serve warm naan with this dipping sauce as a great accompaniment to chicken simmered in this butter chicken sauce and curry.

 This Indian mint sauce recipe uses simple ingredients to create a restaurant-quality dipping sauce.